 Biden heads to India for G20 summit

-President Biden is heading to India on Thursday for the G20 summit, where he will pitch the message that America's economy is strong and seek to strengthen or navigate ties between the world's largest economies.
-The president's trip is officially a go after he tested negative for COVID-19 on Thursday.
+President Biden is on his way to India for the G20 summit, where he will pitch the message that America's economy is strong and seek to strengthen or navigate ties between the world's largest economies.
+The president departed Washington after he tested negative for COVID-19 on Thursday.

 It wasn't certain that Mr. Biden would be able to make the trip, after first lady Jill Biden tested positive for COVID-19 on Monday.
 The White House has said all week that the president has since taken multiple COVID-19 tests, all of which have been negative so far.
 As of Wednesday afternoon, he wasn't experiencing any symptoms, according to White House press secretary Karine Jean-Pierre.